collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

     ...
     ValueError: Can't create IMapLayer for None

 Let's create a custom layer.

 A rather common use-case may be to display a static image on a map.
-Let's assume our context is an Image object in Plone (e.g. ATImage), and we want an Openlayers view with the Image as base-layer.
-(I did not test whether this layer really works with OL, it should rather demonstrate the concept).
+Let's assume our context is an Image object in Plone (e.g. ATImage), and we want an Openlayers view with the Image as base-layer (I did not test whether this layer really works with OL, it should rather demonstrate the concept).

 MapWidgets also support a 'js' attribute to render additional java-script if necessary.

     >>> from collective.geo.mapwidget.maplayers import MapLayer
     >>> class ImageLayer(MapLayer):